 The courses are taught in English and combine into a full-time work load from September - December.
-Students are prepared for a career as a science or health communicator, a science policy maker, a public relations officer, a science journalist, a health officer, an educator, a science communication researcher or for a career as a scientist with a communicating mind-set.
+The program prepares students for a career in the area of science communication, for example, as a science communicator, a science policymaker or a public relations or health communication officer, or for a career as a scientist with a communicating mind-set.

-All SCS courses are offered once a year starting in September and are required for SCS specialisation students.
-Courses consist of a combination of lectures, in-class activities, field trips, individual assignments, group assignments and/or an exam.
+All SCS courses are required for SCS specialisation students and are offered once a year starting in September .
+Courses consist of a combination of lectures, in-class activities, field trips, individual assignments, group assignments and an exam.

 In addition to the courses, several workshops are offered to increase science communication skills and knowledge on specific topics.